 Tips on Travelling During a Pandemic

 Many of you will be traveling over the next few months, either for business or pleasure, and many of you will be doing so in areas that are at risk from the pandemic.
+The dangers associated with COVID-19 may lead you to decide to fly privately with a service like Jettly.
 This is the time of year when airlines are crammed with business professionals trying to get home to their families for the holidays, and the airports and connecting flights are packed with people who just want to have a break.
 You can be sure that even the slightest hiccup in the travel schedule is going to cause a ripple effect of late cancellations and re-bookings.
 This is what happens when you have millions of people all trying to travel at the same time.

 While traveling is an important part of our lives, it’s also a fact of life that we can get sick while we’re away from home.
 But no matter where you are, and no matter where you’re traveling, you can stay healthy if you take precautions.
 That’s why experts have come up with some practical traveling tips that you can use to stay healthy while you’re on the move.